msiebuhr/go-tag-test/README.md

  - Source from any other place than Github.
  - You can include different versions of the program without error, which will lead to all sorts of corner-cases.
+ - Simplistic (I tried to make the patch as minimal as possible, so a lot of other stuff is probably broken rather badly.)
+ - ...